Maria Alessia Rossi

 Maria Alessia Rossi’s main research interests include medieval monumental art in the Byzantine and Slavic cultural spheres, cross-cultural contacts between the Eastern and Western Christian world, and the role of miracles in text and image.
 Her latest research project focuses on healing, water, and art in connection with the cult of the Zoodochos Pege.

 Rossi joined the Index of Medieval Art initially as a Postdoctoral Researcher, and starting in September 2019, as an Art History Specialist.
-Over the last years, Rossi has taught at The Courtauld, worked for adult education institutions in London, and participated in the Princeton Prison Teaching Initiative.
-She is the co-founder, together with Alice I. Sullivan, of the initiative North of Byzantium, sponsored by the Mary Jaharis Center for Byzantine Art and Culture, and of the digital platform Mapping Eastern Europe, and the co-editor of the Trivent book series Eastern European Visual Culture and Byzantium (13th–17th c.).
+She is the co-founder, together with Alice I. Sullivan, of the initiative North of Byzantium, of the digital platform Mapping Eastern Europe, and is the co-editor of the Trivent book series Eastern European Visual Culture and Byzantium (13th–17th c.).
 Together with Julia Gearhart, they are working on a multi-year project titled Connecting Histories: The Princeton and Mount Athos Legacy.

 Education